Key to Getting the Greatest Emotional Return from the Money You Earn

-Have you ever ran across a simple loan calculator on a creditor website that calculates how many hours you will need to work in order to repay a loan?
+Have you ever ran across a simple loan calculator on a lender website that calculates how many hours you will need to work in order to repay a loan?
 Of course not.

-Of course, the last thing creditors want you to be aware of is the sacrifice, remorse, and stress you might endure throughout the loan repayment period.
-As with any other purchase decision, it is your job to find out what the creditor (seller) is leaving out of their sales presentation.
+Of course, the last thing the lender wants you to be aware of is the sacrifice, remorse, and stress you might endure throughout the loan repayment period.
+So, as with any other purchase decision, it is your job to find out what the lender (seller) is leaving out of their sales presentation.

-Please don't let creditors continue to pull the wool over your eyes.
-Stop to think about what you are giving up in exchange for loan.
+Please don't let lenders pull the wool over your eyes.
+Stop to think about what you are giving up in exchange for taking out the loan.

-Don't just think about how nice it will be to have what the borrowed money will buy, but also consider how many hours you will need to work in order to earn the after-tax, after-work-related-expense income to repay the loan (if you're fortunate enough to still have a job, that is).
+Don't just think about how nice it will be to have what the borrowed money will buy, but also consider how many hours you will need to work in order to earn the after-tax, after-work-related-expense income to repay the loan (that is, if you're fortunate enough to still have a job when each payment comes due).